tillchen/Hugo_Personal_Website/content/posts/2020-05-22-Computer-Networks-Notes.md

     * The sender uses the two windows to limit the flightsize (the data sent but not yet received) to the minimum of the windows.

 7. Retransmission timer controls when a segment is resent if no ACK has been received.

+## Firewalls and Network Address Translators

+### Middleboxes

+1. A middlebox ia any intermediary device performing functions other than the normal standard functions of an IP router.

+2. It challenges the End-to-End principle.

+3. Types of middleboxes:
+    * Network Address Translators (NAT): a function that dynamically assigns a globally unique address to a host.
+    * IP Firewalls
+    * Proxies
+    * ...

+### Firewalls

+### Network Address Translators

 ## References